-Heads of Year will inform the Deputy Principal - Curriculum of any students who are to be absent.
+Heads of Year will inform the Head of Secondary of any students who are to be absent.

 Should a student be unwell on the day of an examination and be unable to attend school, they must ensure that a signed note is received by the College explaining their absence.